09 July 2020, 1pm

 AIU had given a proportionately lengthy sentence in June 2020 to the Ethiopian distance runner Etaferahu Temesgen after she tested positive at the Scotiabank Toronto Waterfront Marathon for EPO and testosterone in October 2019.
 On appealing the original four-year ban Temesgen submitted a forged medical certificate and had the ban extended to 12 years.

-On 13 August Kenyan marathon runner Florence Jepkosgei Kosgei is due to appear at a criminal court in Eldoret charged with presenting forged documentation to the Anti-Doping Agency of Kenya.
+On 13 August Kenyan marathon runner Florence Jepkosgei Chepsoi is due to appear at a criminal court in Eldoret charged with presenting forged documentation to the Anti-Doping Agency of Kenya.
 If found guilty she could face imprisonment.